-Per U.S. Department of Homeland Security regulations, international students with an F-1 visa must complete one full academic year (two semesters) in order to be eligible to enter the course of Externship.
-International students will need to provide a copy of their completed Training Agreement to their designated school official (DSO) at their campus location to have their I-20 form authorized, and then obtain a Social Security card from a local Social Security Office.
+Per U.S. Department of Homeland Security/SEVP regulations, international students with an F-1 visa must complete one full academic year (two semesters) to be eligible to enter the course of Externship.

+International students will need to provide a copy of their completed, signed Training Agreement to the designated school official (DSO) at the student's campus location to have the I-20 form authorized, and then obtain a Social Security card from a local Social Security Office.
+International students are allowed to complete Externship abroad in other countries at an approved CIA site, but they must obtain country specific visas on their own.
+Students on Externship abroad are considered on study abroad semester in SEVIS.